barlog-m/spt-andern/README.md

 At night raids tactical device replaced to [Zenit Klesch-2IKS](https://escapefromtarkov.fandom.com/wiki/Zenit_Klesch-2IKS_IR_illuminator_with_laser)

-At night raids all PMC wear helmets with night vision googles
+At night raids all PMC wear helmets with night vision googles.

+PMC wear gear from gear.json for their level.

 ## Trader sells after level 40 this ammo